As one of my primary sources, Kathleen Chambers’ memories were vital to the writing of Mrs. Oswald Chambers.

 Nearly fifty years ago, my family spent an entire summer camping around Europe.

-As a young teenager, I had the task of recording the travel journal.
+As a young teenager, I was tasked with keeping a travel journal.

 Twelve years ago, I transcribed those notes into a story for my siblings.

-Last spring, I reworked the story and was surprised by facts I did not remember correctly.
+Last spring, I reworked the story and was surprised by facts I had not remembered correctly.

 Unlike Kathleen, I could ask three other people still alive who took the trip with me.